abi-chmend/librocast/reports/week10_status_report.md

   - Abigail Batinga

     1. Goals from the last week:
-      - add the explore page
+      - add the feed page
-      - connect home page goals and current read section with backend.

-  2. I'm currently working on connecting home page goals with the backend and fixing our test suite.
-  3. For the following week, I'd like to:
-   - add book clubs
+      - have the ability to add posts on profile

-   - check out the instagram API.
+  2. This week, I completed the ability to add posts and added the feed page.

   - Justin Chao
     1. Goals from last week